TheStormWeaver/Front-End/ReactJS/04.Workshop Components/games-play/README.md

 ## To start the Project
 - You will need to enter the "server" folder, enter CMD and write "node server.js" within the directory of the server.
-- After the previous step, enter the project directory "games-play" and then run the command npm start
+- After the previous step, enter the project directory "games-play" and then run the command npm start in your preferred ide
 ## Available Scripts

 In the project directory, you can run: